-The two main IBD are Ulcerative Colitis and Crohn’s Disease.
+The two main IBD are Crohn’s Disease and Ulcerative Colitis.
 Both affect the bowel, however their effects vary.
 Ulcerative Colitis causes inflammation to only the inner lining of the bowel and rectum.
 Crohn’s Disease causes inflammation to the full thickness of the bowel wall and can also cause inflammation from the mouth, through to the anus.

 Some of the symptoms people with an IBD experience are:

 Treatment of Inflammatory Bowel Diseases are dependant on the type of IBD, the severity of it, how much of the bowel is affected and the location of the affected bowel.
 For this reason, accurate diagnosis is crucial in the treatment and management of an IBD.
-Many people with an IBD, who are well treated and managed live healthy and full lives, not limited by the IBD.
+Many people with an IBD, who are treated well and managing healthy and full lives, are not limited by the IBD.